millermedeiros/MM_js_lib/README.md

 It was created to be used when only some specific features are required avoiding the use of a full bloated frameworks if it isn't necessary.

-It was also created because I don't agree with some frameworks APIs and also the coding style that they "enforce".
+It was also created because I don't agree with some frameworks APIs and the coding style that they "enforce".

 The main goals of this library is to: